builtforzero/bfz-starter-project/README.md

 ```

 You can run these scripts in the terminal using yarn in order to set up a development environment and publish to GitHub pages.
 See Step 5!
-Note: On a Windows machine you may need to replace the "rm" command with "rd /s" in the "predeploy" section.
+Note: On a Windows machine you may need to replace the "rm -rf" command with "del" in the "predeploy" section.

 <br />